-Typically, participants may not take a distribution from a 403(b) and/or 457(b) account unless they have attained age 591⁄2 or separated from service.
-The Internal Revenue Service regulations restrict other 403(b) and/or 457(b) plan distributions.
+Typically, participants may not take a distribution of plan accumulations unless they have attained age 591⁄2 or separated from service.
+The Internal Revenue Service regulations restrict other 403(b) plan distributions.

-When are 403(b) distributions permitted?
+When are distributions permitted?

-Generally, a distribution cannot be made until you:
+Generally, a distribution cannot be made from a 403(b) account until you: